javiverdu/Keensy/build.md

 - Soldering Iron
 - Hot glue
 - scizzors
-- a pin (yes, a pin)
+- a pin (or something pointy)

-## Getting started
+# Preparing the Raspberry firmware

+### NOTE: The model of the raspberry has to be from WeAct Studio.
+If not, search the firmware of your raspberry [here](https://circuitpython.org/downloads)

 First download [CircuitPython](https://circuitpython.org/board/weact_studio_pico/)

-get the raspberry in boot mode hold down the boot buttom and plug the raspberry into the computer
+Get the raspberry in boot mode: Hold down the boot buttom and plug the raspberry into the computer

 <img width="438" alt="Screen Shot 2022-10-24 at 13 27 35" src="https://user-images.githubusercontent.com/77059171/197515886-c6149de8-bc5b-4a58-924d-d362ccd863eb.png">

 The computer should detect a new external storage